allenai/scicite/README.md

 ## Citing

-Please cite our NAACL 2019 paper:
+If you found our dataset, or code useful, please cite our NAACL 2019 paper:

 ```
 @InProceedings{Cohan2019Structural,